Graphic Designer Interview Questions

 Explanation: Working under tight deadlines is typical for many graphic design projects.
-Often companies need new designs or changes to their existing designs to meet an urgent production deadline.
-Although graphic designer’s work is creative, it contributes to a business objective and, therefore, must be done within the timelines provided by the organization.
+Companies often need new designs or changes to their existing designs to meet an urgent production deadline.
+Although a graphic designer’s work is creative, it contributes to a business objective and must be done within the timelines provided by the organization.
 Being able to accommodate this is a crucial skill a graphic designer needs to possess.

 Example: “I am not intimidated by short deadlines or urgent requirements for a design.
 Although I prefer to take my time when creating a new design and allow for the creative process to proceed, I understand that sometimes this is impossible.
 I will admit that I don’t do my best work under tight deadlines, but I am always able to produce designs that meet the criteria and satisfy the business needs of the organization.”

 Question: What types of design projects do you prefer to work on?